openmobilehub/omh-storage/README.md

     cancellableCollector.addCancellable(cancellable)
    ```

+### Update files
+For update files, just use the instance you created of the `omhStorageClient` and call method `updateFile` sending as parameter the local path of the file you want to update and the id of the remote file you want to replace (file id).

 If you are configuring this step by step on the `code-starter` branch:
 1. Copy this snippet
 2. Go to the file `FileViewerViewModel`
-3. Search the comment `// Add here snippet for upload files`
+3. Search the comment `// Add here snippet for update files`
 4. Paste there the snippet

-### Update files
-For update files, just use the instance you created of the `omhStorageClient` and call method `updateFile` sending as parameter the local path of the file you want to update and the id of the remote file you want to replace (file id).

    ```kotlin
     val cancellable = omhStorageClient.updateFile(filePath, fileId)